UPDATE: This how to write a business plan post was originally published on 4 April 2019 and updated on 14 January 2021.

 As a business owner or manager, including a financial forecast provides a set of metrics you can measure up to in the future.
 It establishes a good baseline against which you’ll easily be able to track your revenue in the coming months.

 This section gives potential investors a comprehensive view of your business and how it has been performing.

 There are five important things to include in your financial forecast:

 - Break even analysis

-Read this post for details on each of these elements.
+Get details on each of these elements here.

 How to write a business plan in summary